project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

-## Steps for upgrading sunbird services
+## Upgrading Sunbird Services

 1. Pull the latest code of `project-sunbird/sunbird-devops` from the master branch.

-2. It is good pratice to take full backup of all the databases before updating the new schema.
+2. It is good practice to take a full backup of all the databases before updating the new schema.
 Follow steps [here](http://sunbird-docs-qa.s3-website.ap-south-1.amazonaws.com/pr/326/developer-docs/installation/medium_scale_deploy/#taking-a-back-up-of-database-servers) to take backup.

 3. Run `./sunbird-install.sh`.
 This will deploy the latest version of sunbird services and also update the latest schema on databases.

 **Note:** Latest images versions of all the services are updated in the master branch.
 To get the particular hotfix image of any Sunbird service, update the minor version in the `sunbird-devops/deploy/deploy-core.sh` file.
 Re-run the `sunbird-devops/deploy/deploy-core.sh`

-## Backup and restore of sunbird databases
+## Backup and Restore of Sunbird Databases

-1. ssh to database server on which you want to take backup.
+1. ssh to the database server on which you want to take backup.

 2. Run `git clone https://github.com/project-sunbird/sunbird-devops`